-Whether you're rebranding your organization, adjusting marketing strategies, developing donor messaging or simply gathering data to ensure you're serving your supporters, we advise you carry out stakeholder interviews frequently.
+Whether you're rebranding your organization, adjusting marketing strategies, developing donor personas, creating key messaging or simply gathering data to ensure you're serving your supporters, we advise you carry out stakeholder interviews frequently.

-As a general rule, it is good to do these once a year as a tool to gauge the effectiveness of your mission, outreach and short/long-term goals.
-The purpose of stakeholder interviews is to be an assessment (but a nice one) that just helps you stay on track, however, sometimes it can bring up more significant issues that need to be addresses such as brand revitalization.
+As a general rule, it is good to run stakeholder interviews at least once per year to gauge the effectiveness of your mission, outreach and short/long-term goals.
+The purpose of stakeholder interviews is to be an assessment.
+You can assess experiences, brand language, brand visuals messaging and much more.

 Who to Interview During Stakeholder Interviews